adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Tpp backend providing access to ASPSP banking functionality.
 This interface is not directly accessed by the PSU but by the FinTechApi.
 FinTechApi will use a FinTech2TppContext to authenticate with the TppBankingApi.

 ### <a name="TppBankSearchApi"></a> TppBankSearchApi
 Repository of banks maintained in the TPP's banking gateway.
-The banking search API will later presen an interface to configure profiles attached to listed banks.
+The banking search API will later present an interface to configure profiles attached to listed banks.

 ### <a name="BankDescriptor"></a> BankDescriptor
-Descriptive information assocaited with a bank like:
+Descriptive information associated with a bank like:
 - The name of the Bank
 - The address of the bank
 - The bank identification code